10 Sacred Herbs That Can Clear Your Home Of Negative Energy

-If you've been feeling uninspired, lethargic, chaotic, or otherwise "off," a space-clearing ritual may be just what you need to reinspire your routine and reignite your life.
-It can help you sweep away any stagnation or unwanted energy hanging in the air around you.
+If you've been feeling uninspired, lethargic, or otherwise "off," a quick ritual may be just what you need to clear away any unwanted energy in the air around you.
 While smudging, or burning sage, is one popular space-cleansing practice, today I'm going to share other herbs and incense that can welcome fresh, fantastic energy at home.

 1. Burn cedar for decluttering.